AhemOne/MacResourceFork/README.md

 # MacResourceFork
 A JavaScript class which interprets a Macintosh Classic MacOS resource fork into a useful object.

+`MacResource` will parse the resource fork passed to it according to any `TMPL` resources which are supplied by `forkTmpl.json` or inside the fork, however each new `TMPL` definition will be added to the current set of `TMPL`s, however repeat `TMPL`s will only apply to the fork currently being processed.
+This aims to prevent the corruption of the original `TMPL` by non-standard definitions.

 ## Usage
 To use, you must download and include: